Forest Bathing Meditation Script For Meditating In Nature

 Yes, you can actually do it inside

-If you cannot get outside to do this technique the ideal way, don’t worry.
+If you can’t get outside, don’t worry.
 Studies from The European Centre for Environment & Human Health show that you can get many of the same benefits by meditating on natural sounds and natural virtual environments [2].

 Whether you practice inside or outside, there are many benefits.
 Let’s take a look.